nayuki/PNG-library/Readme.markdown

 Every class, interface, enumeration, record, method, and field is marked with the proper access modifier such as public or private.
 This is the standard practice in Java programming, and is hardly special if it wasn’t for other libraries making mistakes in this aspect.

 ### Lossless chunks
 All the included chunk types support lossless round-tripping, where reading bytes into chunk objects and writing them out will produce exactly the same bytes.
 This means, for example, that any compressed data must be stored in memory because decompressing and recompressing can produce different results.
+Furthermore, `XngFile` and `PngFile` preserve the order of chunks without forcing a canonical representation.

 ### Assuming abundant memory
 For the sake of reducing conceptual complexity and improving reliability, this library makes design trade-offs that increase memory usage.
 This is possible because memory is much cheaper now than when the PNG format was first released, but correctness and security vulnerabilities became bigger concerns.